 The N3C Data Enclave is a secure platform through which harmonized clinical data provided by our contributing members are stored.
 The data can only be accessed through a secure cloud portal hosted by NIH NCATS and cannot be downloaded or removed.
-N3C invites you to begin your journey within the Enclave and join the collaborative efforts of our partners to better understand and address the most pressing COVID-19 clinical questions.

 To expedite the creation of your N3C Data Enclave account, please see the Enclave Registration Checklist and have the recommended items in place before beginning the following steps.

 To access data within the N3C Data Enclave, an institutional official from the user's home institution must sign the Data Use Agreement (DUA) and agree to the terms of service outlined by NCATS and N3C.
-If an individual is not affiliated with an institution, they are termed citizen scientist and may only request access to the synthetic dataset for their research.
+If an individual is not affiliated with an institution, they are termed citizen scientists and may only request access to the synthetic dataset for their research.
 It is required that citizen scientists use the same email address to establish their DUA as they use to register for their N3C Data Enclave account.

 Listed as the "accessing institution" should be either the name of the institution or the name of the citizen scientist, as appropriate.
 Once submitted, the approval process with NCATS should take about 5 business days.
 See the list of institutions with active DUAs.